 Barger-Hard Technique - This technique is for catheters with swaged needle tips (see above).
 Attach a syringe (filled with heparinized saline) to the catheter and fill the lumen with heparinized saline (if possible).
 Bend a gentle curve in the swaged needle, keeping the bevel of the needle towards to concave arc.
 The blood vessel into which the catheter is to be introduced may or may not be isolated or retracted.
 Holding the needle (a pair of ophthalmic needle drivers work nicely for this), puncture the blood vessel lumen and advance the needle tip along the lumen for at least 0.5 cm.
 Repuncture the blood vessel wall with the needle tip (inside to out) and pull the needle and at least 0.5 cm of catheter through the second puncture.
-Carefully and cleanly cut the catheter to 'pop' the newly cut tip back through the second puncture into the lumen.
-Quickly advance the tip past the second puncture into the second puncture until any bleeding stops.
+Carefully and cleanly cut the catheter behind the needle (see above) and discard the needle.
+Gently retract the catheter to 'pop' the newly cut tip back through the second puncture into the lumen.
+Quickly advance the tip past the second puncture into the vena cava or abdominal aorta.
+Apply gentle pressure with a cotton swab to the second puncture until any bleeding stops.
 A small piece of surgical 'gel foam' may be used to stop the bleeding at the puncture site.